nikerla/vc-content/pages/our-offers/enterprise-cloud-hosted.md

 						<ul class="list">
 							<li>
 								<span class="title">Software as a Service</span>
-								<span class="descr">When you chose to build your online store on our cloud e-commerce platform, you get to let go of all the hassle associated with its maintenance and upkeep.
+								<span class="descr">When you chose to build your online store on our cloud ecommerce platform, you get to let go of all the hassle associated with its maintenance and upkeep.
 We take away care of everything, including uptime, regular maintenance, security, and updates, so you can focus on business features.</span>
 							</li>
 							<li>
 								<span class="title">Source control</span>